The below information is meant for current PILI Fellows. Please don’t hesitate to contact PILI staff if you need help or have any questions.

 Educational Seminar Series

-As a PILI Intern, your education doesn’t just happen at your agency.
+As a PILI Fellow, your education doesn’t just happen at your agency.
 PILI organizes a series of weekly educational seminars for Fellows over the summer, covering a range of hard skills and substantive law topics related to public interest law and pro bono.
 We also discuss career development ideas for law students interested in public interest law.

 About PILI’s Fellowship Stipend